CrzyHAX91/baddbeatz/README.md

 stored in `wrangler.toml` to keep credentials out of version control.
 The frontend calls `/api/ask`, which the worker proxies to OpenAI.

+For local development, copy `.env.example` to `.env` and place your OpenAI key inside. `worker_logic.py` and the worker script fall back to the `OPENAI_API_KEY` environment variable when not running on Cloudflare.

 To protect the API from abuse, create a KV namespace for rate limiting:

 ```bash